Freddy-Lende/cryptanalysis-of-gabkron-and-related-single-block-schemes/README.md

 - the recovered clean block,
 - all rank verifications.

-### `gabkron_attack_with_secret.py`
+### - `gabkron_attack_with_secret.py`:

 Validates the structural witness predicted by the theory and the corresponding decryption once the witness has been constructed from the secret information.
-This script is intended as a correctness check of the theoretical results rather than a public-key implementation of the attack.
+This script serves as a correctness check of the theoretical results rather than a public-key implementation of the attack.

 ---

 ## Key-recovery attack